grubi97/BodySegmentation/README.md

 The deeplab model is aswell implemented on the branch 'deeplab'.
 Deeplab works for the image upload, but there were perfomance issues when trying to implement it in real-time(even-though a quantized model was used).
 My final solution is with the bodypix model, but my implementation with deelab is also available.

+If you inspect the page you may see a warning from React.
+The error accours because chakra-ui has to update its components for React18(everything works fine, I usually use chakra-ui for my frontend, but this is a new issue I noticed in the middle of development).

 ## Usage ##

 To run the project locally first got to the server folder :